 Actions used in workflow

-Each process contains Activities, Gateways and paths.
+Each process contains Activities, Gateways, and paths.
 For every Activity and Gateway, you have to configure an action.
-Configuration is located in the General tab.
 This is a built-in action to be run when executing a process stage.
 We have a selection of activities to choose from.
-Each needs to be configured in the Activity settings tab.
+Each needs to be configured in the Activity settings dropdown located in the General tab.

 Create document #